bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

 └──────────────────────┴───────────────────────────────────────────────────────────────────────┘
 ```

-Services are accessible via the public internet if you have [installed an ingress controller](kubernetes.md#installing-nginx) within your cluster, and have set the `stages.STAGE_NAME.service.ingress` [configuration parameter](#service-deployment-stages) to `true`.
+Services are accessible via the public internet if you have [installed an ingress controller](kubernetes.md#installing-nginx) within your cluster, and the `stages.STAGE_NAME.service.ingress` [configuration parameter](#service-deployment-stages) is set to `true`.
 If you are using Kubernetes via Minikube and our [Kuberentes Quickstart](kubernetes.md#quickstart) guide, then this will have been enabled for you.
 Otherwise, services will only be accessible via HTTP from **within** the cluster, via the `service_url`.

 Assuming that you are setup to access services from outside the cluster, then you can test the endpoint using,